Mianyang Sichuan, China Travel Guide

 Includes displays related to China's space program and Mianyang's contributions.

 This general museum covers local history, culture, and archaeological finds of the Mianyang region.
-It provides a comprehensive overview of the area's past.
+It gives a comprehensive a look at the area's past.

 Dedicated to the life and works of the poet Li Bai, displaying artifacts, calligraphy, and historical information.